keroloszakaria/auto-clear-cache/README.md

 - Generating a unique version for each build
 - Saving the version to `version.json`
 - Comparing that version on app load
-- If it’s different → clears `localStorage`, clears `Cache Storage`, and reloads the page!
+- If it's different → clears `localStorage`, clears `Cache Storage`, and reloads the page!

 ---